Where is Saint Joseph’s College?

 With 1,000+ students enrolled, the size of Saint Joseph's fosters a strong sense of community.
 Students are able to receive individual attention and support to achieve their goals.
 Accessible and dedicated faculty are here to nurture the intellectual, spiritual, and social growth of students.

 Opportunities for growth are not limited to the classroom but extend into the neighboring communities.
 Students can earn academic credits by applying what they learn in the classroom to real-world service.
-Through service learning projects, students volunteer at food pantries, work with senior citizen health issues, help Habitat for Humanity, explore environmental issues in the nearby Casco Bay and Sebago Lake, and tutor low-income students and immigrants in reading.
+Through community-based learning projects, students volunteer at food pantries, work with senior citizen health issues, help Habitat for Humanity, explore environmental issues in the nearby Casco Bay and Sebago Lake, and tutor low-income students and immigrants in reading.
 In a recent academic year, more than 480 students participated in service learning projects at 40 community sites.

 What kind of student goes to Saint Joseph’s College?